 The Coastal Conservation Association-Maine (CCA-Maine) and the Gulf of Maine Research Institute (GMRI) are collaborating on an ongoing data collection program called “Snap-A-Striper,” aimed at compiling photos and valuable information from live release and legally kept striped bass caught in Maine waters.

-- Wet the deck slightly before bringing the fish aboard for the fish’s sake.
+- Wet the deck slightly before bringing the striper aboard.

-- Ensure that the fish is laying flat on the deck.
+- Lay the fish flat on the deck

 - Saco Bay Tackle